totalspectrum/tinyscript/README.md

 the Propeller).
 On the script side, the interpreter will supply 0 for any arguments the user does not supply, and will silently ignore arguments given beyond the fourth.

+In order to use the optional standard library, its functions need to be added to the Tinyscript context by calling `ts_define_funcs()`.
+Check the source code and tests for more information about what is included in the standard library.

 To run a script, use `TinyScript_Run(script, saveStrings, topLevel)`.
 Here `script` is a C string, `saveStrings` is 1 if any variable names created